gwenjo/mario-memory/README.md

 **Reset button:**
 1. Below the title of the game “Two Pairs of Animals” you will find the Reset button.
 When pressing this button, the cards will be shuffled and start a new game.
 2. Each time you press the Reset button, the game will restart and you will also see the instruction message appear back on the screen again.
-The button has been tested and works on all the above mentioned devices.
+The button has been tested and works on all the above-mentioned devices.

 **The game:**